How work experience can help you

 - returning to work after a break

-Choosing what to do might seem easier if you know what you want to be in the future.
+Choosing what to do in your career may seem easier if you know what you want to be in the future.
 You can look for opportunities that will help you to develop skills for that career.
+This could be through:

-Try not to get too worried about where you could go to get work experience and focus instead on what you could learn or improve on.
+Try not to worry about where you could go to get work experience.
+Concentrate on what you could learn or improve on.

 Use work experience as research